 We have such strong memories tied to Granny and family through food.
 We hope that our blog will reach people who also feel connections to a person or place through food, and/or anyone who wants to hang on to the old fashioned family dinner.

 A Little Bit About Maddy:

-I have two little girls, a toddler (2.5 going on 16) and a baby.
+I am a stay-at-home mom to two little girls, a toddler and a baby.
 In my previous life I worked in development at a university.
 We moved from Boston to Texas with a 10 week old, then to Northern South Carolina with a 10 month old.
 Although I love living in the suburbs of Charlotte, I had trouble navigating a life as a stay-at-home mom with little social interaction in a new place.
 I threw myself into my Granny’s recipes and found my place in the kitchen (don’t worry – I have some friends now, too).
 I love animals, chocolate, and discovering restaurants and breweries in my new state.
 I am addicted to vanilla lattes and would do just about anything for a nap.
 I have Granny’s hip-to-waist ratio and her need for a piece (or 3) of dark chocolate after dinner.

 A Little Bit About Anne:

 By day, I am a medical illustrator and animator creating art and media for medical education products.
 I have two sons, a toddler and a baby.
 I used to come home from work and spend my evening in the kitchen making dinner for two.
 Now I try to fight the urge to make two dinners for four, as I try to get my toddler to eat like a big kid and share one meal as a family.
 I love coffee, going out to brunch, decorating my house in the woods, winter time, and podcasts.
 I love making my cooking match the changing seasons, and I have been crocheting the same blanket since 2013.
 I have Granny’s nose and her love for entertaining.